 That the sportscasters would.
 Not.
 Stop.
 Playing.
 On.
 Repeat.

 (We’re looking at you Brandon Bostick.
 And no, I’m still not over it.)

-While my playoff hopes and dreams were crushed that year, it seems the current trend is that they get crushed year.
+While my playoff hopes and dreams were crushed that year, it seems the current trend is that they get crushed every year.

 But come kickoff around 1pm, you’ll find us on the couch the rest of the day.